ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 If C does not currently store the authentication credential(s) of the RS(s), then C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.

+# Failed Verification of Proof of Possession at the AS # {#sec-error-failed-pop}

+When sending an access token request to the AS (see {{Section 5.8.1 of RFC9200}}), a client can include the "req_cnf" parameter defined in {{Section 3.1 of RFC9201}} in order to provide the AS with a specific PoP key to bind to the requested access token.

+Typically, the PoP key in question is the client's public key.
+In such a case, as per {{Section 3.1 of RFC9201}}, the AS has to verify proof of possession of the client's private key, i.e., that the client is indeed in possession of the private key corresponding to the public key conveyed in the "req_cnf" parameter.

+The AS might have previously achieved proof of possession of the private key in question, e.g., from previous interactions with the client or through out-of-band means.
+Alternatively, a profile of ACE might define how the AS verifies a PoP evidence that the client computes and provides to the AS by means of a parameter included in the access token request (e.g., see {{I-D.ietf-ace-group-oscore-profile}}).

+Irrespective of the method used, if the AS fails to verify the proof of possession of the client's private key, then the AS MUST reject the access token request and MUST reply with an error response (see {{Section 5.8.3 of RFC9200}}).
+The error response MUST have a response code equivalent to the CoAP code 4.00 (Bad Request) and MUST include the error code "failed_pop_verification".The error code and its CBOR abbreviation are registered in {{iana-oauth-extensions-errors}} and {{iana-oauth-error-code-cbor-mappings}}, respectively.

 # Updated Payload Format of Error Responses # {#sec-updated-error-responses}

 This section deprecates the original payload format of error responses conveying an error code, when CBOR is used to encode message payloads in the ACE framework.
 That format is referred to, e.g., when defining the error responses of {{Sections 5.8.3 and 5.9.3 of RFC9200}}.